 Night Zookeeper is fun for writing, but it’s not a full language arts curriculum.
 Families looking for a complete writing program might need something more comprehensive.

 In short, Night Zookeeper is a fun way for kids to learn writing and storytelling.
-But it’s important to know if it fits your family’s style and needs before using it.
+But before using it, it’s important to know if it fits your family’s style and needs.

 Support the Site By Buying Through Here

-If you love this Night Zookeeper homeschool review and found it helpful and want to buy, please buy through this link.
+If you love this Night Zookeeper homeschool review, found it helpful, and want to buy it, please do so through this link.

 It helps support the website.